Negative number: History

 For a long time, understanding of negative numbers was delayed by the impossibility of having a negative-number amount of a physical object, for example "minus-three apples", and negative solutions to problems were considered "false".

 In Hellenistic Egypt, the Greek mathematician Diophantus in the 3rd century AD referred to an equation that was equivalent to $4x + 20 = 4$ (which has a negative solution) in Arithmetica, saying that the equation was absurd.
-For this reason Greek geometers were able to solve geometrically all forms of the quadratic equation which give positive roots; while they could take no account of others.
+For this reason Greek geometers were able to solve geometrically all forms of the quadratic equation which give positive roots, while they could take no account of others.

-Negative numbers appear for the first time in history in the Nine Chapters on the Mathematical Art (九章算術, Jiǔ zhāng suàn-shù), which in its present form dates from the period of the Han Dynasty (202 BC – 220 AD), but may well contain much older material.
+Negative numbers appear for the first time in history in the Nine Chapters on the Mathematical Art (九章算術, Jiǔ zhāng suàn-shù), which in its present form dates from the Han period, but may well contain much older material.
 The mathematician Liu Hui (c.
 3rd century) established rules for the addition and subtraction of negative numbers.
 The historian Jean-Claude Martzloff theorized that the importance of duality in Chinese natural philosophy made it easier for the Chinese to accept the idea of negative numbers.
 The Chinese were able to solve simultaneous equations involving negative numbers.
 The Nine Chapters used red counting rods to denote positive coefficients and black rods for negative.
 This system is the exact opposite of contemporary printing of positive and negative numbers in the fields of banking, accounting, and commerce, wherein red numbers denote negative values and black numbers signify positive values.
 Liu Hui writes: